Michael-Cowie/Notes/General/asynchronous_programming.md

 ##### Event Loop Execution Cycle

-The initialization of the application requires running the program to completion and setting up the event listeners.
+The initialization of the application requires running the program to run until completion and setup the event listeners.
 This means the entirety of the call stack would have run to completion and the event listeners will be the primary cause of future asynchronous tasks or code being executed. **This means the call stack will be initially populated through the entry point of the application but will later be populated through the callback functions**.

 The event loop runs continuously, following this precise sequence.